contiv/contiv.github.io/websrc/source/documents/tutorials/contiv-compose.md

 ```

 ### 4. Build or Get Container Images
-You can either build your own images or download pre-built standard Docker images.
+You can either build your own container images or download pre-built standard Docker images.

+You need two images, the *web* image and the *database* or *DB* image.

-To build the images, use the following commands:
+To build the web image, use the following commands:

 ```
 $ cd $GOPATH/src/github.com/docker/libcompose/deploy/example/app
 $ docker build -t web .
 ```

-To use the standard Docker images, do the following instead:
+To use the pre-built web images from the Docker repository, do the following instead:

 ```
 $ docker pull jainvipin/web